badboygamingph/express-vercel-deployment/backend/README_SUPABASE_SETUP.txt

    - This will create all three tables (users, accounts, otps) with proper relationships

 4. Set Up Supabase Storage:
+   - Follow the detailed instructions in `SQL_STORAGE_SETUP_INSTRUCTIONS.md` for complete setup
    - Manually create the bucket in the Supabase dashboard:
      * Go to "Storage" in the left sidebar
      * Click "New bucket"